xpl/crx-hotreload/README.md

 - Works by checking timestamps of files
 - Supports nested directories
-- Automatically disables itself in production build
+- Automatically disables itself in the production configuration

 ## How to use